 Following these suggestions can reduce your tax bill for 2017 and into the future.
-But keep in mind that if you are subject to the alternative minimum tax (AMT) you may lose most deductions, so you’ll need to follow very different strategies.
+But keep in mind that if you are subject to the alternative minimum tax (AMT) you may lose some deductions, so you’ll need to follow very different strategies.
 And don’t forget state income taxes in your planning; the rules there may differ from federal tax rules.

 A TurboTax solution for every situation